gwusec/faq/README.md

 The web site [https://www.gitignore.io](https://www.gitignore.io) is a great place to visit to generate an extenive .gitignore file.

-An example of a good .gitignore file for a Java/JavaScript/web project would be:
+An example of a good .gitignore file for a Java/JavaScript/web project would be:  <br />
 [https://www.gitignore.io/api/vim,java,macos,emacs,windows,java-web,jetbrains+all,latex](https://www.gitignore.io/api/vim,java,macos,emacs,windows,java-web,jetbrains+all,latex)